pepper-jk/house_rules_5e/README.md

 > inspired by Arcane Arcade

 Each session each player may draw from the deck of cardic inspiration and add its value to a ability check, saving throw or attack roll, either of themselves or of a fellow player.

+Any image card has the value 10 and a number just has the value it represents.
+An Ace counts as the value 20, but overwrites your roll.